rgupta33/node_fantasy_api/README.md

 # node_fantasy_api
-I modified this ESPN fantasy API wrapper for Fantasy Wizard's purposes.
+I modified this third-party ESPN fantasy API wrapper for Fantasy Wizard's purposes.
 No longer using because of various issues in the underlying code.